Nature (essay): Synopsis

-Theme: spirituality
+Analysis

 Emerson uses spirituality as a major theme in the essay.
 Emerson believed in re-imagining the divine as something large and visible, which he referred to as nature; such an idea is known as transcendentalism, in which one perceives a new God and a new body, and becomes one with his or her surroundings.
-Emerson confidently exemplifies transcendentalism, stating, "From the earth, as a shore, I look out into that silent sea.
-I seem to partake its rapid transformations: the active enchantment reaches my dust, and I dilate and conspire with the morning wind", postulating that humans and wind are one.
+Emerson exemplifies transcendentalism, stating, "From the earth, as a shore, I look out into that silent sea.
+I seem to partake its rapid transformations: the active enchantment reaches my dust, and I dilate and conspire with the morning wind", postulating that humans and the wind are one.
 Emerson referred to nature as the "Universal Being"; he believed that there was a spiritual sense of the natural world around him.
-Depicting this sense of "Universal Being", Emerson states, "The aspect of nature is devout.
+Depicting this sense of "Universal Being", Emerson writes, "The aspect of nature is devout.
 Like the figure of Jesus, she stands with bended head, and hands folded upon the breast.
 The happiest man is he who learns from nature the lesson of worship".

 According to Emerson, there were three spiritual problems addressed about nature for humans to solve: "What is matter?
 Whence is it?
 And Whereto?"
-What is matter?
-Matter is a phenomenon, not a substance; rather, nature is something that is experienced by humans, and grows with humans' emotions.
-Whence is it and Whereto?
-Such questions can be answered with a single answer, nature's spirit is expressed through humans, "Therefore, that spirit, that is, the Supreme Being, does not build up nature around us, but puts it forth through us", states Emerson.
-Emerson clearly depicts that everything must be spiritual and moral, in which there should be goodness between nature and humans.
+Emerson suggests that such questions can be answered with a single answer, as nature's spirit is expressed through humans, "Therefore, that spirit, that is, the Supreme Being, does not build up nature around us, but puts it forth through us".
+Emerson depicts that everything must be spiritual and moral, in which there should be goodness between nature and humans.

 Influence

 Nature was controversial to some.
 One review published in January 1837 criticized the philosophies in Nature and disparagingly referred to the beliefs as "Transcendentalist", coining the term by which the group would become known.

 Henry David Thoreau had read Nature as a senior at Harvard College and took it to heart.
 It eventually became an essential influence for Thoreau's later writings, including his seminal Walden.
 In fact, Thoreau wrote Walden after living in a cabin on land that Emerson owned.
 Their longstanding acquaintance offered Thoreau great encouragement in pursuing his desire to be a published author.

+Emerson's views in Nature were also an influence on Charles Stearns Wheeler building a shanty at Flints Pond in 1836.
+Considered the first Transcendentalist outdoor living experiment, Wheeler used his shanty during his summer vacations from Harvard from 1836 to 1842.
+Thoreau stayed at Wheeler's shanty for six weeks during the summer of 1837, and got the idea that he wanted to build his own cabin (later realized at Walden in 1845).
+The exact location of the Wheeler shanty site was discovered by Jeff Craig in 2018, after a five-year search effort.